dojo/docs/dijit/index.rst

     * :ref:`dijit.form.HorizontalSlider <dijit/form/HorizontalSlider>`

       A scale with a handle you can drag left or right to select a value.

-    * :ref:`dijit.form.Slider <dijit/form/Slider>`

-      **DEPRECATED** A scale with a handle you can drag up/down or left/right to select a value.
-Require :ref:`dijit.form.HorizontalSlider <dijit/form/HorizontalSlider>` and :ref:`dijit.form.VerticalSlider <dijit/form/VerticalSlider>` explicitly.

     * :ref:`dijit.form.VerticalRule <dijit/form/VerticalRule>`